manageralbum01/83c1ef19860dae7d926b3abb2696a82a/README.md

 - followers
 - following
 - repositories
-- stars from all repositories
+- stars from all owned user repositories
-- watchers from all repositories
+- watchers from all owned user repositories
-- forks from all repositories
+- forks from all owned user repositories

 ---